On the Notion of Complete Intersection outside the Setting of Skew Polynomial Rings: Algebras Related to Regular Skew Polynomial Rings

-where $(a,\ b) \in \PP^1$.
-Since this computation yields no solution, condition IV holds.
-Hence, for this algebra $A$ and the given sequence $F$, condition~IV is not equivalent to conditions~I-III. \end{example}

-In spite of the preceding example, the next result shows that conditions~I-IV are equivalent for some normalizing sequences in certain graded algebras; the technical hypotheses are motivated by results in \cite{Lev}.
+The technical hypotheses of the next result are motivated by results in \cite{Lev}.
+As in \cite{Lev}, we assume that the definition of Auslander-Gorenstein includes the requirement that the algebra be noetherian.

-\begin{thm} Let $\ds A=\oplus_{i \geq 0} A_i$ denote an $\N$-graded, Auslander-Gorenstein $\kk$-algebra of finite injective dimension with $\dim_{\kk}(A_0) < \infty$ that satisfies the Cohen-Macaulay property with GKdim$(A) = n \in \N\setminus \{ 0\}$.
-Suppose $F$ is a normalizing sequence in $A$ of $n$~homogeneous elements of positive degree. \begin{enumerate} \item[(a)] If $A$ is noetherian, then conditions I-III are equivalent. \item[(b)] If $A/\la F \ra \cong B/\la G\ra$, where $B$ is a skew polynomial ring on $n$ generators and $G$ is a normalizing sequence in $B$ of $n$ homogeneous elements of positive degree, then conditions~I-IV are equivalent for $A$ and $F$. \end{enumerate} \end{thm} \begin{pf} (a) \ Part (a) is \cite[Theorem~2.5]{CV}.
-(We remark that the proof of \cite[Theorem~2.5]{CV} uses results from \cite{Lev} that assume $\dim_{\kk}(A_0) < \infty$, although this is not explicitly stated in \cite[Theorem~2.5]{CV}.)

-(b) \ Suppose $A/\la F \ra \cong B/\la G\ra$, where $B$ and $G$ are as given in the statement.
-It follows that $A/\la F \ra$ is noetherian, so \cite[Lemma~8.2]{ATV1}, implies that $A$ is noetherian.
-Hence, conditions~I-III are equivalent by (a).

-Condition~IV holds if and only if $A/\la F \ra$ has no right point modules, and so it holds if and only if there are no right point modules $N$ over $B$ such that $N g=0$ for all $g \in G$.
-By \cite[Corollary~3.6]{CV}, this situation happens if and only if $\dim(B/\la G \ra) < \infty$.
-It follows that condition~IV is equivalent to condition~II. \end{pf}
+\begin{thm} Let $A$ denote an $\N$-graded Auslander-Gorenstein $\kk$-algebra of finite injective dimension that satisfies the Cohen-Macaulay property with GKdim$(A) = n \in \N\setminus \{ 0\}$.
+Suppose $F\subset A$ is a normalizing sequence consisting of $n$~homogeneous elements of positive degree. \begin{enumerate} \item[(a)] \cite[Theorem~2.5]{CV} Conditions I-III are equivalent. \item[(b)] If $A/\la F \ra \cong S/\la G\ra$, where $S$ is a regular skew polynomial ring on $m$ generators and $G$ is a normalizing sequence in $S\setminus\kk^\times$ of $m$ homogeneous elements, then conditions~I-IV are equivalent for $A$ and $F$. \end{enumerate} \end{thm} \begin{pf} (b) \ Suppose $A/\la F \ra \cong S/\la G\ra$, where $S$ and $G$ are as given in the statement.
+Condition~IV holds if and only if $S/\la G \ra$ has no right base-point modules.
+By \cite[Corollary~11]{CVc}, this situation happens if and only if $\dim_\kk(S/\la G \ra) < \infty$.
+It follows that condition~IV is equivalent to condition~II.
+Hence, the result follows by (a). \end{pf}

-Since many known Auslander-regular (respectively, regular) algebras satisfy the hypotheses of Theorem~\ref{thm1}, we have that Theorem~\ref{thm1} may be applied to many such algebras.
-However, algebras satisfying the hypotheses of Theorem~\ref{thm1} that are not regular are not usually considered non-commutative analogs of polynomial rings, so it is unclear how useful a notion of complete intersection would be for such algebras.
+Since many known Auslander-regular (respectively, AS-regular) algebras satisfy the hypotheses of Theorem~\ref{thm1}, we have that Theorem~\ref{thm1} may be applied to many such algebras.
+In Example~\ref{qumat}, we present an application of Theorem~\ref{thm1}, where the algebra is not a GSCA.